Dawning Decor Studio is a creative art space and teaching venue. I teach mosaic art and concrete sculpture.

 BUSINESS ACTIVITIES & OBJECTIVES

-The biggest influence in my work is colour and texture – my years travelling, especially in the Middle East and Europe have stayed with me and play a major role in my work.
-In the construction industry I see so much texture – metals, ceramics, wood, concrete etc – but also so much waste and too much going to landfill!
+The biggest influence in my work is texture – my upbringing in Australia, my years travelling, especially in the Middle East and Europe have stayed with me and play a major role in my work.
+Working in construction for years I saw so much texture – metals, ceramics, wood, concrete etc – but also much waste and too much going to landfill!
 Since my teenage years I've had a passion for making things from discarded materials.
-I see a new life in interesting blank forms.
-I progressed through many crafts including decoupage, paper mache, wood finishing, patchwork quilting – always giving new life to old materials.
-Furniture restoration, concrete sculpture and mosaics have developed from these beginnings and continue to be my passions.
+I tried my hand at many things, including decoupage, paper mache, wood finishing, patchwork quilting – always giving new life to old materials.
+My passion for mosaic is influenced from these beginnings and continues to fire me.

 DAWNING DECOR STUDIO